 Dennis Smith Jr.

-Dennis Smith Jr. looks like he will be the starting point guard for the Mavs this season and his performance in college and Summer League are good indicators of future success.
+Dennis Smith Jr. looks like he will be the starting point guard for the Mavs this season and his performance in college and Summer League are good signals of future success.
 The ACC Rookie of the Year even has a good chance of becoming the NBA Rookie of the Year.
 Smith Jr. is incredibly quick and athletic, and one of the best in this year’s draft class at blowing by defenders and getting to the rim.
-He also has incredibly quick hands which helped him average almost two steals per game in college.
-Smith Jr’s play style should fit in well with Rick Carlisle’s system and, combined with Nerlens Noel’s presence on the floor, the Mavericks’ ability to turn the ball over in their favor will be unmatched.
+Smith, who was drafted 9th overall, has incredibly quick hands which helped him average almost two steals per game in college.
+Smith Jr’s play style should fit in well with Rick Carlisle’s system and, combined with Nerlens Noel’s presence on the floor, Dallas’ ability to turn the ball over in their favor will be unmatched.

 Who do you think will outperform their draft position in 2017/18?
 Comment below!

 Want to share your opinion?
 Why not Write For Us?